Cryptonite-MIT/niteCTF-2024/rev/rusty_restraints/solution/README.md

 Some values in a constraint are straight of initialized to a single decrypted value which make it easier to get the other which involve this value.

-So after getting all the constraints, you can write a z3 script as shown below to get the flag
+So after getting all the constraints, you can write a z3 script as shown below to get the flag:

 ```py
 from z3 import *